Cole Porter (second from right) on Yale Fence with Whiffenpoofs, 1912

 Vanderbilt Hall on Yale’s Old Campus

-Walking back to Morse for lunch that day, David mentioned the rumor that the Vanderbilt Suite was always reserved for heir’s of Cornelius Vanderbilt’s whose grandson had attended the college.
-We were fortunate to be admitted to live in the suite, due to the rejection of a Vanderbilt great, great, great grandchild, or so the story goes.
+Walking back to Morse for lunch that day, David mentioned the rumor that the Vanderbilt Suite was always reserved for heirs of Cornelius Vanderbilt, whose grandsons had attended the college.
+We were fortunate to be allowed to stay in the suite, because we heard about the rejection of a Vanderbilt great, great, great grandchild, or so the story goes.
 Their loss was our gain.

-As I reflect on that time together, the two names attached to our room are curious artifacts woven in the history of the Porter and Vanderbilt families and Yale.
-What a coincidence to be living in a suite with connections to these two important characters in the life of commerce and theatre in U.S. history.
+What a coincidence to be living in a suite with connections to these two important characters in the life of commerce and musical theatre in U.S. history.
 This Witness Post is an effort to unravel the two families, so different, yet so American, and to discover what they have to say to us today.
-It is also a thank you to our Dean Eva Balogh.
+It is also a thank you to our Morse Dean Eva Balogh for having faith in us and making the introduction.

 The Vanderbilts

-Cornelius Vanderbilt II, 1843-1899, portrait by John Singer Sargent
+Cornelius “Corneil” Vanderbilt II, 1843-1899, portrait by John Singer Sargent

 Biltmore Estate, Asheville, NC